archakNath/DSAinC_PCCCS301/README.md

 A simple queue is a basic queue where elements are inserted at the rear and removed from the front.
 Complexity analysis for enqueue and dequeue operations is O(1).
-#### Circular Queue:

-A circular queue is an optimized queue that reuses the empty spaces in the queue by circling around.
-Complexity analysis for enqueue and dequeue operations is O(1).
-#### Priority Queue:

-A priority queue assigns priority to each element and processes them based on their priority.
-Complexity analysis depends on the implementation (e.g., binary heap) and the number of elements.
-Here's an example implementation of a simple queue in C language:

 ```
 #include <stdio.h>